microsoft/AcademicContent/Workshop/14. LUIS (Draft)/LUIS HOL.md

 Now that the model is available over HTTP, you can call it from an application and be confident that LUIS will understand the user's intent when searching for news.

 <a name="Exercise5"></a>
-## Exercise 5: Create a bot ##
+## Exercise 5: Create a bot and connect it to the model ##

-In this exercise, you will use the Microsoft Bot Framework to build a bot that you will later connect to the LUIS model you built and deployed so the bot can respond to commands such as "Find health news."
+In this exercise, you will use the Microsoft Bot Framework to build a bot and connect it to the LUIS model you built and deployed so the bot can respond to commands such as "Find health news."
 You will use Visual Studio Code to write the bot.
 If you haven't installed Visual Studio Code, [please do so](http://code.visualstudio.com) before continuing with this exercise.
 It's free, and it runs on Windows, Linux, and macOS.

 1. Start Visual Studio Code and select **Integrated Terminal** from the **View** menu.
 A TERMINAL window will appear at the bottom of the workspace.